Beautiful Gardens of Provence: Visitor Guide

 ©Jardin de la Villa Fort France

 When visiting this terraced garden, you start at the bottom and work your way to the top.
 On each terrace, you’ll see various flowers and plants, from roses and mimosas to boxwoods and cypresses.
-Of course, the fragrance is unique – not surprising, as the town of Grasse is known as France’s perfume capital.
+Of course, the fragrance is unique – not surprising, as the town of Grasse is renowned as France’s perfume capital.

 Contact Information: